kwiato88/EditorPlugins/docs/index.md

 Supported languages: C/C++, ttcn3.
 Functions:

- * parse includes hierarchy for specified directory
+ * parse includes hierarchy for specified directory;
- * clear parsed hierarchy
+ * clear parsed hierarchy;
- * view and jump to file/module in includes hierarchy for current file/module
+ * view and jump to file/module in includes hierarchy for current file/module;
+ * provides interface for other plugins.

+## Include browser plugin client

+Includes static library that should be used to send commands to include browser plugin from other plugin.
+Library uses boost libraries in version 1.61.0.
+Includes also example plugin using provided library.
+Client plugin needs to link required boost libraries.

 ## Header/Source switcher plugin